erickaakcire/ornithologist/README.md

 Ornithologist is a python script that retrieves Twitter data via the Twitter Search API for further analysis.
 I developed Ornithologist to provide students in my courses with a way to gather their own Twitter data to learn social media analysis.

-Requires Python-Twitter https://github.com/bear/python-twitter and obtaining / filling in your own Twitter API credentials and directory for data output in a config file (example file included)
+Requires Python-Twitter https://github.com/bear/python-twitter and obtaining / filling in your own Twitter API credentials and directory for data output in a config file (example config file included).

+For available options and usage run the program and a help message with available commands will appear.

 Ornithologist produces tab-delimited UTF-8 files with the resulting data and a directory with each tweet as a separate text file (often needed for natural language processing analysis):

-ornithologistLog.csv* -
+ornithologistLog.csv -
 Header row and one of data per search indicating the variables filled in and the time of the search (UTC)

 tweets.csv -